Shashankswat/demo/technical/migrations/lab/index.md

 # Perform the migration

-## Create a 'local' copy of the svn repository converted to a git repository, on your GitHub Enterrpise instance.
+## Create a 'local' copy of the svn repository converted to a git repository, on your GitHub Enterprise instance.
 - As a site admin, SSH into your GitHub Enterprise instance, using the appropriate method for your platfom (Linux, macOS, Windows)
 - In the directory you are now in on your GitHub Enterprise instance, create a directory called `migrations`
     - `mkdir migrations`